plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 In this context, bundling systems such as [browserify](http://browserify.org/) and [webpack](https://webpack.github.io/) are, for most JS applications, a necessity.
 This fact is especially true for applications that make use of several npm packages at once.
-Moreover, in applications with heavy JS assets, optimizing the resulting bundles where semver-compatible third-party dependencies are shared and code duplication is left to a minimum is crucial.
+Moreover, it is crucial to optimize the resulting bundles where semver-compatible third-party dependencies are shared and to minimize code duplication for applications with heavy JS assets.
 Maintainers of today's client-side libraries must adapt for the aforementioned realities to provide the best experience for consumers using different bundling systems and different library features.

 [Plotly](https://plot.ly/)'s open source javascript graphing library, [plotly.js](https://github.com/plotly/plotly.js), recently published its first modular